Scalable Spin Qubit Architecture with Donor-Cluster Arrays in Silicon: Performance of multi-qubit gates between spin qubits in clusters

-The compiled circuit for a five-qubit Toffoli gate between the 2P and 3P clusters with $\rm{N_{3R}}$ as the target qubit, is shown in Fig.~\ref{fig:inter}(a).
-Similarly, to assess the performance in the worst case, only the multi-qubit CCCCZ gate with the minimum difference between ESR frequencies is considered, and the infidelity $e_{\rm{Inter-Toffoli}}$ of the inter-cluster Toffoli-type gate is calculated, as shown in Fig.~\ref{fig:inter}(b).
-A region with low infidelity ($<0.05$) is achieved for HF strength ranging from 30 MHz to 90 MHz.
-The optimal exchange interaction strength is stronger than 80 MHz.
-In Fig.~\ref{fig:inter}(c), the infidelity $e_{\rm{Inter-Toffoli}}$ is plotted as a function of the decoherence time $T_{2}^{e}$ and the operation time $\tau_{e}$ of the electron spin.
+Next, we evaluate the performance of inter-cluster multi-qubit gates (E-TCMG).
+Figure \ref{fig:gate_ct}(d) shows the compiled circuit for a five-qubit Toffoli gate between the 2P and 3P clusters with $\rm{N_{1R}}$ as the target qubit.
+Similarly, to assess the performance in the worst case, only the five-qubit CZ gate with the minimum difference between ESR frequencies is considered, and the infidelity $1-F_{\rm{Inter-Toffoli}}$ of the inter-cluster Toffoli-type gate is calculated, as shown in Fig.~\ref{fig:gate_ct}(e).
+A region with low infidelity ($<0.08$) is achieved for HF strength ranging from 30 MHz to 100 MHz and the exchange interaction above 80 MHz.
+The fidelity of the inter-cluster Toffoli gate can further exceed 98\% in certain parameter regimes.
+Figure \ref{fig:gate_ct}(f) shows the infidelity $1-F_{\rm{Inter-Toffoli}}$ as a function of the decoherence time $T_{2}^{e}$ and the operation time $\tau_{e}$ of the electron spin.
 Compared to the results of intra-cluster CNOT gates, achieving a low infidelity ($<0.05$) requires a longer $T_{2}^{e}$ and permits a shorter feasible range of $\tau_{e}$.
 This is primarily because crosstalk errors are more severe when performing inter-cluster Toffoli gates, further emphasizing the importance of crosstalk suppression.

+To evaluate the practical ESR operation performance, we calculated the inter-cluster ESR operation infidelities numerically for a 1P-2P cluster pair (see Supplementary Materials Sec.~\ref{sec:numerical-results}~\cite{supp}).
+In the numerical simulations, we considered the minimal frequency separation, accounting for also the accidental degeneracies among ESR frequencies.
+In region where $J_{\rm{on}}$ is much stronger than $\Delta A$, the infidelity is significantly higher.
+This is because the eigenstates of two electron spins are spin singlet-triplet states due to the strong coupling between electron spins.
+In this case, the ESR frequencies of the two electron spins are nearly degenerate, which induces crosstalk errors during the ESR operation.